List of female NASCAR drivers: 20th century

 Women began to compete more frequently throughout NASCAR's lower series over the course of the 1990s.
 Patty Moise made a record 133 Xfinity Series starts between 1986 and 1998 and Tammy Jo Kirk scored 37 top-10 finishes and two poles in what was then known as the All Pro Series, before making the first starts for a woman in the Camping World Truck Series.

 2000s

 After a hiatus to start a family, Shawna Robinson returned to stock car racing in 1999, contesting a full ARCA Bondo/Mar-Hyde Series season in 2000 before returning to sporadic NASCAR-sanctioned competition over the following several seasons.
 In 2001, Robinson would be the first woman to finish a race in the Winston Cup Series since Janet Guthrie in 1980.
 In 2003, Robinson would also have the first all-female pit crew for a Craftsman Truck Series race at Texas Motor Speedway.

 In 2004, NASCAR started the Drive for Diversity program, hoping to develop a more diverse driver base.
-While the program has succeeded in launching the careers of minority drivers including NASCAR Cup Series race winner Kyle Larson, Camping World Truck Series race winner Bubba Wallace, and 2016 NASCAR Xfinity Series champion Daniel Suárez, the program's early years were less effective in expanding the roster of female drivers in NASCAR's top touring series.
+While the program has succeeded in launching the careers of minority drivers including NASCAR Cup Series drivers Kyle Larson, Bubba Wallace and Daniel Suárez, the program's early years were less effective in expanding the roster of female drivers in NASCAR's top touring series.